sharpcoding/forest-generator/README.md

 ## Dispersion

-[The algorithm](src/algorithms/treeGeneratorWithDispersion.ts) for rendering tries its best to place trees randomly, but not "too randomly": there a parameter of *dispersion*.
+[The algorithm](src/algorithms/treeGeneratorWithDispersion.ts) for rendering tries its best to place trees randomly, but not "too randomly", introducing a parameter of *dispersion*.

-Dispersion - and more precisely - the *recommended* dispersion - is just a plain number (of pixels), meaning a desired distance between trees when placed uniformly on canvas.
+Dispersion - and more precisely - the *recommended* dispersion - is just a plain number (of pixels), representing a desired distance between every two trees when placed uniformly on canvas.
 So for a canvas:
 * of 500 pixels wide
 * of 500 pixels high
 * having 250 trees
-the algorithm will very easily distribute trees with recommended dispersion of 10 pixels.
-However, it is not possible to place 25 trees on such a canvas with dispersion of, say, 20 pixels, so algorithm will try to (temporarily) decrease the dispersion (for a tree) and make a random placement.
+the algorithm will very easily distribute trees with the recommended dispersion of 10 pixels.
+However, it is not possible to place 250 trees on such a canvas with dispersion of, say, 20 pixels.
+In case of dispersion being too high, algorithm will try to (temporarily) decrease it (for a tree and make a placement).
 It is inefficient and cpu-intensive operation, so this is why the [Web Worker](src/algorithms/treeGeneratorWithDispersion.ts) got applied.

-But remember, it is just for fun and demo purposes !
+Disclaimer: the "place randomly with dispersion" algorithm is slow/inefficient by design, since it is provided just for fun/demo purposes !

 ## Planned development